kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 -->

-- **Kube-apiserver / Kube-controller-manager skew**: If `kube-apiserver` is upgraded but `kube-controller-manager` is not, Pods referencing a cluster template will be admitted but remain in `Pending` state indefinitely because the claim controller won't generate the namespaced `ResourceClaims`.
+- **Kube-apiserver / Kube-controller-manager skew**: If `kube-apiserver` is upgraded but `kube-controller-manager` is not, Pods or PodGroups referencing a cluster template will be admitted but remain in `Pending` state indefinitely because the claim controller won't generate the namespaced `ResourceClaims`.
 - **Kubelet skew**: The kubelet only interacts with standard, namespaced